0ameyasr/VB-AF/CONTRIBUTING.md

 This document provides a set of guidelines for contributing to the project.

 ## How Can You Contribute?
-There are two primary ways:
+There are three primary ways:

 ### Reporting Bugs
 If you find a bug, please ensure it has not already been reported by searchng the existing [issues](https://github.com/0ameyasr/vb-af/issues).